Medghofran/Github_Issue_Prediction/README.md

-# GitHubIssuePrediction
+# Github Issue Prediction

-This is a GitHub Issue Tracker and Classifier Using the Microsoft ML.net machine learning Library
+This is a GitHub Issue Tracker and Classifier trained using the Microsoft ML.NET framework